fusionlanguage/fut/ci.md

 It is advised to use the following naming conventions in Ć code:

-* Local variables and parameters start with a lowercase letter, capitalize the first letter of the following words -- that is, `camelCase`.
+* Local variables, parameters and local constants start with a lowercase letter, capitalize the first letter of the following words -- that is, `camelCase`.
 * All other identifiers should start with an uppercase letter -- that is, `PascalCase`.

-Generators will translate the above convention to the one native to the output language, for example constants written as `UPPERCASE_WITH_UNDERSCORES`.
+Generators will translate the above convention to the one native to the output language, for instance, constants written as `UPPERCASE_WITH_UNDERSCORES`.